-- In some societies, mental and emotional issues are seen as less legitimate than physical issues.
+In some societies, mental and emotional issues are seen as less legitimate than physical issues.
 They're seen as a sign of weakness or somehow as being our own fault.

-- Some people mistakenly see mental health problems as something we should know how to “snap out of.”
+Some people mistakenly see mental health problems as something we should know how to “snap out of.”
 Men, especially, would often rather bottle up their feelings than seek help.

-No matter how much time you devote to improving your mental and emotional health, you will still need the company of others to feel and be your best.
+No matter how much time you devote to improving your mental and emotional health, you will still need the company of others to feel and function at your best.
 Humans are social creatures with emotional needs for relationships and positive connections to others.
 We're not meant to survive, let alone thrive, in isolation.
 Our social brains crave companionship—even when experience has made us shy and distrustful of others.

 Phone calls and social networks have their place, but nothing can beat the stress-busting, mood-boosting power of quality face-to-face time with other people.

-Reaching out is not a sign of weakness and it won't mean you're a burden to others.
+Reaching out is not a sign of weakness and it won't make you a burden to others.
 Most people are flattered if you trust them enough to confide in them.
 If you don't feel that you have anyone to turn to, there are good ways to build new friendships and improve your support network.
 In the meantime, there is still a great benefit to interacting face-to-face with acquaintances or people you encounter during the day, such as neighbors, people in the checkout line or on the bus, or the person serving you your morning coffee.
 Make eye contact and exchange a smile, a friendly greeting, or small talk.

-- Call a friend or loved one now and arrange to meet up.
+Call a friend or loved one now and arrange to meet up.
 If you both lead busy lives, offer to run errands or exercise together.
 Try to make it a regular get-together.

-- If you don't feel that you have anyone to call, reach out to acquaintances.
+If you don't feel that you have anyone to call, reach out to acquaintances.
 Lots of other people feel just as uncomfortable about making new friends as you do—so be the one to break the ice.
 Reconnect with an old friend, invite a coworker out for lunch, or ask a neighbor to join you for coffee.

-- Be a joiner.
+Be a joiner.
 Join networking, social, or special interest groups that meet on a regular basis.
 These groups offer wonderful opportunities for meeting people with common interests.

-- Don't be afraid to smile and say hello to strangers you cross paths with.
+Don't be afraid to smile and say hello to strangers you cross paths with.
 Making a connection is beneficial to both of you—and you never know where it may lead!

 The mind and the body are intrinsically linked.
 When you improve your physical health, you'll automatically experience greater mental and emotional well-being.
 Physical activity also releases endorphins, powerful chemicals that lift your mood and provide added energy.
 Regular exercise or activity can have a major impact on mental and emotional health problems, relieve stress, improve memory, and help you to sleep better.

 Well, you're not alone.
 Pounding weights in a gym or jogging on a treadmill isn't everyone's idea of a great time.
 But you don't have to be a fitness fanatic to reap the benefits of being more active.
-Take a walk at lunchtime through a park, walk laps of an air-conditioned mall while window shopping, throw a Frisbee with a dog, dance to your favorite music, play activity-based video games with your kids, cycle or walk to an appointment rather than drive.
+Take a walk at lunchtime through a park, walk laps in an air-conditioned mall while window shopping, throw a Frisbee with a dog, dance to your favorite music, play activity-based video games with your kids, cycle or walk to an appointment rather than drive.